-Nick Yablon is a cultural historian of 19th-century and early 20th-century America.
-He took his B.A. in History from the University of Birmingham, England, and his Ph.D. in History from the University of Chicago, and is currently associate professor of American Studies at the University of Iowa.
+Nick Yablon received his B.A. in history from the University of Birmingham (England) and his Ph.D. in history from the University of Chicago, and is currently associate professor of History (and American Studies) at the University of Iowa.

 At University of Iowa, he teaches undergraduate seminars on the History of Time in America; American Disasters; American Business Cultures; American Cityscapes; American History Through Things; Fame and Celebrity in America; as well as the lecture course, Understanding American Cultures.
 His graduate seminars include: Theory and Practice of American Studies; Cultures of American Architecture; Money and American Culture; Temporality in American History; Monuments, Memorials, and Memory in America.